 - The Voluntary Fiduciary Correction Program (VFCP) - VFCP covers 19 specific transactions and provides immediate relief from payment of excise taxes under a class exemption which covers six transactions.
 Certain prohibited transactions can corrected through this program, which is a unique feature that the other correction programs do not have.

-Types of Common Mistakes
+Examples of Common Retirement Plan Mistakes

 Late Deposits of Employee Contributions and Loan Payments